Protective Life’s Insurance Plan for Dentists

 Digital Strategy for a Specialized HCP Audience That Increased Leads by 71%

-ADA Members Insurance Plans (AMIP), offered through Protective Life, provides specialized insurance products to ADA-licensed dentists across the United States.
+ADA Members Insurance Plans (AMIP), offered through Protective Life, provides specialized insurance products to ADA-member dentists across the United States.
 As Digital Director and dedicated account lead at Pathfinders Advertising Agency, my team and I were tasked with driving qualified leads through digital channels for a highly specialized audience: licensed dental professionals.

 The Strategic Approach